elatov/elatov.github.io/_posts/2013-04-08-deploying-a-test-windows-environment-in-a-kvm-infrastucture.md

 ### SETUP AN IIS SERVER

-Now let&#8217;s install an IIS Server.
+Now let's install an IIS Server.
 From the Run Dialogue, enter

     servermanager.msc